abdullah-5j/Cyber-Writeups/TryHackMe/The Byte Lotus Series/Beach-Bar.md

 ![leaked stream password](../Screenshots/beach-bar/ps_streampass.png)

-A root-owned daemon `jukeboxd.py` is running with `--stream-pass SunsetSpritz2024!` right in its command line — the service quietly announcing "something".
-Command-line arguments are world-readable via `ps`, so any local user can read that secret.
+A root-owned daemon `jukeboxd.py` is running with `--stream-pass SunsetSpritz2024!` right in its command line.

 ---